Giancarlo Stanton Player Props: Yankees vs. Royals

 Royals Pitching Rankings

-- The Royals pitching staff is 25th in MLB with a collective 8.1 strikeouts per nine innings.

-- The Royals have the 28th-ranked team ERA across all MLB pitching staffs (5.18).
+- The Royals' 5.18 team ERA ranks 28th across all MLB pitching staffs.

-- Royals pitchers combine to give up 117 total home runs at a rate of 1.2 per game (to rank 20th in baseball).
+- Royals pitchers combine to allow 119 total home runs at a clip of 1.2 per game (to rank 19th in baseball).

 © 2023 Data Skrive.
 All rights reserved.